abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/3-CSS-Layouts.md

     - Example of percentage `%` vs `fr`:
       ![grid fr](./img/grid-fr-3.png)
       ![grid fr](./img/grid-fr-4.png)
+  - **Grid row `fr` weirdness**

+    - What happens, though, if we use it for rows on a grid container without an explicit height (like `100vh` or `0` height)?

+    - Answer: The `fr` unit will take up the remaining space in the grid container, but it will not take up the remaining space in the viewport.
+It will take up the remaining space in the grid container, which is the space that's left after the explicit rows have been laid out (the space that the grid-items take up).

-  - beats `auto`, when they are together (as `auto` will take the required space available for its content)
+  - `fr` beats `auto`, when they are together (as `auto` will take the required space available for its content)
     ![grid fr](./img/grid-fr-2.webp)
     - `auto` will take only its width and `fr` will take all remaining space left